Italy Isn't a Capital: Understanding Capitals and Italy's Unique Position

 -

 Political Considerations: The decision to make Rome the capital wasn't without its challenges.
 During the process of Italian unification in the 19th century, various cities vied for the capital's title.
 Florence and Turin were strong contenders, each possessing its own strengths.
-Ultimately, Rome's historical weight and symbolic power proved decisive.
+At the end of the day, Rome's historical weight and symbolic power proved decisive.
 The formal proclamation of Rome as the capital of Italy occurred in 1871, after the annexation of Rome from the Papal States.

 Rome's Role Beyond Being Italy's Capital